Flager eclipses Matt Friede's 50 free freshman benchmark in prelims Thursday.

 The 2008-09 season saw Andrew Langenfeld's 19.34 clocking in the 50 freestyle give him the Big Ten title, the Doris Z. Holloway Pool record and made him the fastest swimmer in conference history.
 Langenfeld also advanced to the NCAA Championships, where he was a competitor in the 50 freestyle, 100 freestyle and 100 butterfly.

 During his career at Purdue, Ross has coached 15 individual Big Ten champions and one conference champion relay team.
-He also has led 17 individuals to NCAA All-America acclaim and overseen several international competitors, including a streak that included placing at least one swimmer in three straight Olympic Games beginning with the 1996 Olympiad in Atlanta and continuing through the 2004 Games in Athens, Greece.
+He also has led 17 individuals to NCAA All-America acclaim and overseen several international competitors, including a streak that included placing at least one swimmer in three straight Olympic Games beginning with the 1996 Olympiad in Atlanta and continuing through the 2004 Games in Athens.
 Ross also has seen his charges advance to the World Championships, Open Water Championships, World University Games, Southeast Asian Games, Pan American Games, Pan Pacific Games and Maccabi Games.

 Ross was rewarded for placing so many athletes in international competitions when he served as an assistant on Dale's staff at the 2007 World University Games in Bangkok, Thailand.
 Dale named Ross an assistant coach along with Northwestern's Bob Groseth and Ohio State's Bill Wadley.
 Ross was joined at the World University Games by Boilermakers Romain Maire, Amanda Miller, Giordan Pogioli, Zach Schultz and Adam and Kimiko Soldati.